 Game of Thrones fans might recognise this rocky cove as the foreground of King’s Landing, and the site of the infamous Battle of Blackwater.
 To us, it became known as “our spot”.
 Our apartment was just a stone’s throw away (close enough to pop around with a glass of wine in the evening – huzzah!) and the beauty of the place kept luring us back throughout our trip.

-As it turned out, we were setting out in a much more palatable team of thirteen (6 couples plus our guide, Alex).
-I was glad to be part of a smaller group, as it was much easier to get to know our fellow kayakers, and – importantly – easier to keep track of each other when out on the water!
+It transpired that we were setting out in a much more palatable team of thirteen (6 couples plus our guide, Alex).
+I was glad to be part of a smaller group.
+It was much easier to get to know our fellow kayakers, and – importantly – easier to keep track of each other when out on the water!

 It was nice to see a mix of abilities too.
 Many folk, like Fraser, had little kayaking experience.
 Plenty, like myself, needed a refresher.
-Thankfully Alex was on hand to give us an introduction to paddling techniques, as well as a safety briefing, should we find ourselves in a tricky spot.
-Thankfully, that wasn’t to be the case today; “we haven’t lost anyone yet”, laughed Alex, with a glint in his eye.
+Thankfully Alex was on hand to give us an introduction to paddling techniques.
+We were also given a safety briefing, should we find ourselves in a tricky spot.
+Thankfully, that wasn’t to be the case today.
+“We haven’t lost anyone yet”, laughed Alex, with a glint in his eye.
 Emphasis on the yet.

 Given that I’d a wee bit more experience, I was happy to jump into the front of the kayak and lead the way.
-Thankfully, I was relieved to find that all that childhood practice of paddling around Stromness harbour in my dad’s canoes came back to me!
+I was relieved to find that all that childhood practice of paddling around Stromness harbour came back to me!

 I’d been intrigued by Lokrum Island since arriving in Dubrovnik.
 No matter where you are in the city, you can’t escape the gaze of this pretty, green gem, poking up through the water.
 The island has held many uses over the years.
 It was once a monastery, and then a botanical garden, with plants and foliage donated from across the country.
 Today, it’s a peaceful haven for the locals to escape and kick back amongst the Cyrpus trees, or hang out with the resident peacocks and rabbits who have made the place their home.

-After a brief rest to let the biceps recover, it was on to the gorgeous Betina Cave, a secluded spot which can only be reached by boat.
+After a brief rest to let the biceps recover, it was on to the secluded Betina Cave, which can only be reached by boat.
 After a couple of hours on the go, the azure waters were looking seriously inviting.
 Unfortunately, it was a tad colder than we were expecting!!

-Although busy with various kayaking groups, Betina Cave was a real treat to discover, and I can only imagine how lovely it would have been to have this place all to yourself.
+Although busy with various kayaking groups, Betina Cave was a real treat to discover.
+I can only imagine how lovely it would have been to have this place all to yourself.

-I have to admit, as we set of into the third hour of our trip, I was beginning to question how we were going to find the strength to get home.
-Although I’d consider myself a confident kayaker, my energy levels were definitely starting to show signs of defeat.
+As we set of into the third hour of our trip, I was beginning to question how we were going to find the strength to get home.
+Although I’d consider myself a confident kayaker, my energy levels were starting to show signs of defeat.
 As the evening waves began to gain momentum – particularly with the wake of passing boats – every stroke became more and more taxing.

 And then – just as our motivation began to waver – along came the boost we needed.
 A change had come over the sky.
 The sun had lowered, and long sweeping shadows crawled their way down the distant mountains.
 The clouds above us became a canvas, marbled with dashes of pink, purple and orange.